Reading Recognition in the Wild: Method

 \subsection{Generalization}

 While we train on English texts, we find that our model generalizes well to other left-to-right languages across different writing systems, but struggles with vertical and right-to-left texts, as the gaze pattern is in a different direction.
 To address this, we find that simply augmenting the gaze at inference time (90° rotation for vertical texts and horizontal flip for right-to-left texts) allows the model to generalize well.
 In practical scenarios, this can be done depending on geo-location.
+During training, we also add a small fraction of rotated gaze to help with reading vertical texts.